Urban-Informatics-Lab/udi-proximity-relationship-learning/README.md

+## udi-proximity-relationship-learning
-This repository contains the code for our paper: Urban Data Integration Using Proximity Relationship Learning for Design, Management, and Operations of Sustainable Urban Systems
+Code for the paper: [Urban Data Integration Using Proximity Relationship Learning for Design, Management, and Operations of Sustainable Urban Systems.](https://doi.org/10.1061/(ASCE)CP.1943-5487.0000806)

-supporting_functions.py
+## supporting_functions.py

 This file contains the functions that are called by the relationship_learning.py.
 Most of the functions in this file are supporting the geometric and relationship learning algorithms written in the main code.
-This file shold be present in the same directory as relationship_learning.py
+This file shold be present in the same directory as

-relationship_learning.py
+## relationship_learning.py
 This file contains code for preprosessing the data and learning relationships.
 First the data from the element files( .xlsx) is loaded into memory and then the relationship learning algorithms are executed in the following order:

 -between polygon and linear elements